TiagoJSM/2RGuide/README.md

 * Add the `NavWorld` component to the parent `GameObject`
 * On the component's inspector panel press bake to generate the navigation segments
 * To tweat the bake procedure go to `Edit` > `Project Settings` > `Nav2RGuide Settings` and modify the values to your liking
+* Add Obstacle component to define obstacle nav segments

 Planned Features
 ===
-* Areas that forbid agent to move into to avoid obstacles
 * Support for user designed jumps and drops to connect segments

 Examples